-- According to a WWF report, Flushed Away, data that was made available from one water company suggests that 14% of overflows are spilling untreated sewage into rivers more than once a week, and half are spilling more than once a month.
-Some are spilling hundreds of times a year.
+Water companies in England discharged raw sewage into rivers and coastal waters over 400,000 times, actively polluting our rivers for a total of 3.1 million hours.
+According to a WWF report called "Flushed Away," data from one water company suggests that 14% of overflows spill untreated sewage into rivers more than once a week, with half of them spilling more than once a month.
+Shockingly, some overflows occur hundreds of times a year.

 Number of Discharges